planetfederal/qgis-suite-plugin/doc/source/developers.rst

 	$ paver install

+If your operating system supports symbolic links (Linux, OSX, Solaris), the ``install`` target must only be run once.
+On Windows, ``install`` should be run after every code change or repository update.

 Manual installation
 --------------------

 In case you have problems using the setup script, you can install dependencies manually by installing them in your Python installation using a tools such as ``pip`` or ``easy_install``.
 Of course, you will need to install them in the Python installation used by QGIS.
 If you prefer, you can add the code of those libraries to the plugin code, as the paver script does.
-All libraries should be in a folder named ``ext_libs`` under the ``opengeo`` folder, resulting in a tree like the following one.
+All libraries should be in a folder named ``ext-libs`` under the ``opengeo`` folder, resulting in a tree like the following one.

 ::

 	opengeo
-	├───ext_libs
+	├───ext-libs
 	│   ├───httplib2
 	│   ├───raven
 	│   │   ├───conf